ebi-ait/hca-ebi-wrangler-central/docs/tools/handy_snippets.md

 RETURN p
 ```

-4. The following snippet is to visualise part of the experimental design in the metadata.It is useful for datasets with too many nodes and relationships to visualise at once..
+4. The following snippet is to visualise part of the experimental design in the metadata.It is useful for datasets with too many nodes and relationships to visualise at once.

 ```
 // Partial experimental design.